obsidianlad/Durability/README.md

 This will give you a compiled Durability.class.

-Then you will have to pack your own Durability.jar with the following structure:
+Lastly, pack your own Durability.jar with the following folder structure:

 ```
 Durability.jar